QmelZ/hackustry/README.md

 # Hackustry
 Hackustry mod for Mindustry.
-Has all sorts of hackusated OP things for your OP stuff needs.
+Has all sorts of hackusated OP things for all your OP stuff needs.

 # Features
 Hackusated: